 Is falling in love with someone else when you’re married possible?
 What I mean is, I’ve heard many people say that they fell in love with someone else while married, and I just don’t know if they really fell in love, or if they were just unhappy in the marriage and used the affair to cope.

-I could definitely see how someone who was in a marriage and unhappy for a long time could possibly meet someone and fall in love.
+I could definitely see how someone who was in a marriage and unhappy for a long time could possibly meet someone and think they fell in love.
 The person would have had to have felt very lonely for a long, long time, and known deep down inside that the marriage wasn’t working, and/or that the spouse wasn’t the right person for him or her.

 I could also see situations where the husband/wife is abusive, doesn’t treat the person well, is disrespectful, is rude, ignores the person, makes no effort in the relationship, or is hard to live with making the spouse detach and decide in their mind that the relationship is over, even if they stay.
 So, maybe they meet someone, start an affair, and fall in love.